-If required for travel grants or visa applications, an official letter of invitation will be provided by KAMEN.
+If required for travel grants or visa applications, an official letter of invitation can be provided by KAMEN.
 They can as well offer assistance in applying for external grants.

-KAMEN Artist Residency is an independent artist-run residency program and a a non-profit organization, initiated to provide a space for artists to live and work in proximity and engage in collaborative or solo projects.
-KAMEN is interested in exchange between people, ideas, methodologies and disciplines - bridging diverse practices and interconnecting in a variety of ways.
-KAMEN, as well, is suitable as a peaceful place for retreat; to work on the production of art works, perform research or write, and spend a time of specific focus.
-KAMEN welcomes artists, curators, and academics across a wide range of specializations; artists working with performative practices, historical and sociopolitical research, work that activates studies of mythology, anthropology, religion, geology, environmental issues, contemporary film and writing forms etc. Artists of all ages, ethnic backgrounds and genders are welcome, at different stages in their artistic career and across a variety of disciplines.
+KAMEN Artist Residency is an independent artist-run residency program and non-profit organization, initiated to provide space for artists to live and work in proximity, and engage in collaborative or solo projects.
+KAMEN is interested in the exchange between people, ideas, methodologies and disciplines - bridging diverse practices and interconnecting in a variety of ways.
+As well, KAMEN is suitable as a place for retreat, experimentation and practice, to work on the production of artworks, perform research or write, and spend a time of specific focus.
+KAMEN welcomes artists, curators, and academics across a wide range of specializations; for example, artists working with performative practices, filmmaking and writing, historical and sociopolitical research, work that activates studies of mythology, anthropology, religion studies, environmental issues, ecology and so on.
+Artists and researchers of all ages, ethnic backgrounds and genders are welcome, at different stages in their artistic career, and across all disciplines.

-Partners: By means of strategic introductions made throughout each residency session, KAMEN assists resident fellows in making meaningful connections and engaging in intercultural collaborations with a diversity of local constituencies, as appropriate to each artist’s discipline and particular interests.
-KAMEN has been forming collaborations with different local cultural institutions and art associations.
-At this point we have several partners in Trebinje, the closest larger city 15 km from Orah: Gallery KC, which houses multiple floors of gallery spaces, theatre stages and a cinema; the Academy of Fine Arts and the Museum of Herzegovina, with its team of anthropologists, ethnologists and archeologists.
-We also collaborate with several smaller associations that practice traditional craft (weaving, crochet, embroidery), singing, dancing and manufacturing musical instruments, as well as the local mountaineering society, elementary and high schools.
+Partners: KAMEN assists resident-fellows in making meaningful connections and engaging in intercultural collaborations with a diversity of local constituencies, as appropriate to each artist’s discipline and particular interests.
+KAMEN has been forming collaborations with different local groups, cultural institutions, art associations and projects.
+At this point they have several art institutional partners in Trebinje, the closest city, just 15 km from Orah: Gallery KC, which houses multiple floors of gallery spaces, theatre stages and a cinema; the Academy of Fine Arts, and the Museum of Herzegovina, with its team of anthropologists, ethnologists and archeologists.

-KAMEN encourages an outcome to the time spent at the residency, but is not outcome oriented.
+KAMEN encourages an outcome to the time spent at the residency, however, they are by no means outcome-oriented.
 Each participant is invited to hold a public presentation, in any preferred format, scale and environment, at the end of their residency period.
-KAMEN facilitates exhibitions, presentations and screenings to be held at a number of institutional, alternative or public spaces, in collaboration with our partners.
-Residents can also hold a lecture, showing, master-class or workshop for Academy of Fine Arts students in Trebinje.
-KAMEN encourages development of projects with the local communities, organisations and soil.
+KAMEN facilitates exhibitions, presentations and screenings to be held at a number of institutional, alternative or public spaces, in collaboration with KC gallery.
+Residents can also hold a lecture, master-class, or workshop for Academy of Fine Arts students in Trebinje.

-The residency building is newly built, surrounded by a large terrace and a private ground reaching out to the lake.
-It provides living and working spaces for four artists at the time, with private rooms, private and shared working space and shared living areas: kitchen, living room, dining room, bathrooms, terrace, and the land around the building.
+The residency building is newly built, surrounded by large private grounds that reach out to the lake.
+It provides living and working spaces for four artists at a time, to each have access to private rooms, private and shared working spaces, and the shared living areas: the kitchen, living rooms, dining room, bathrooms, outdoor terraces, and gardens.

-Studios are suitable for various disciplines, from writing to sculpting; If needed, one of the studios can easily be transformed in an video-editing room.
+Studios are suitable for various disciplines, from writing to sculpting.
+If needed, one of the studios can be transformed into a video-editing room.
 They also have multiple outdoor spaces that are suitable for working en plein air.